twostraws/Vortex/README.md

 The `VortexSystem` initializer parameters are:

 - `tags` (`[String]`, *required*) should be the names of one or more views you're passing into a `VortexView` to render this particle system.
 This string array might only be *some* of the views you're passing in – you might have a secondary system that uses different tags, for example.
-- `secondarySystems` (`[VortexSystem]`, defaults to an empty array) should contain all the secondary particle systems that should be attached to this primary emitter.
+- `secondarySettings` (`[VortexSettings]`, defaults to an empty array) should contain all the secondary particle settings that should be attached to this primary emitter.
 - `spawnOccasion` (`SpawnOccasion`, defaults to `.onBirth`) determines when this secondary system should be created.
 Ignored if this is your primary particle system.
 - `position` (`SIMD2<Double>`, defaults to `[0.5, 0.5]`) determines the center position of this particle system.
 - `shape` (`Shape`, defaults to `.point`) determines the bounds of where particles are emitted.